-Here it is important to note that the relative probability depends only on the difference of energies.
+Here it is important to note that the relative probability depends only on the difference in energies.
 For example, two states of the same energy are equally probable.
-The other factor that plays a role in the Gibbs factor is the temperature.
-The lower the temperature, the more probable is the state of the lower energy.
+The other factor that plays a role in the Gibbs factor is temperature.
+The lower the temperature, the more probable the state of the lower energy.

 Boltzmann factor calculator

 With our Boltzmann factor calculator, you can test the above predictions.
 You can also use it to get a quantitative answer.
 The suitable energy scale is electronvolt () because the Boltzmann constant is a very small number.
 For example, we can ask how much more probable a state with energy compared to a state with energy at temperature .
 It turns out that it is around times more probable.

-In the Boltzmann factor equation, we have to use temperature scale in kelvins.
-However, in our Boltzmann factor calculator you can use any temperature scale you want, and we will transform it to Kelvin for you.
+In the Boltzmann factor equation, we have to use the temperature scale in kelvins.
+However, in our Boltzmann factor calculator, you can use any temperature scale you want, and we will transform it to Kelvin for you.
 Also, check out our energy conversion calculator if you are interested in learning more about how we convert energy.

 The Boltzmann factor calculator brings us to the micro-world and tiny energy scales.
-You can check the hydrogen energy levels calculator to get more intuition on the energy scales in that world.
+You can check the hydrogen energy levels calculator to get more information on the energy scales of the world.